johnros/johnros.github.com/about.md

 ## Contact

-To contact me, just follow the link at the bottom of the page.
+To contact me, just follow the links at the bottom of the page.